John Quicke: Death and burial

 John Quicke was buried on 7 June 1776 at Newton St Cyres, in which church survives his mural monument, comprising coloured marbles and an urn.
 The inscription on the monument was transcribed by Rev. John Swete (died 1821), as follows:

 "In memory of John Quicke, Esq., who departed this life May 31st 1776 aged 52.
 In his character were united the politeness of a gentleman and the sincerity of a Christian.
 He was esteemed and beloved wherever he was known.
 His charity to the poor was extensive.
 His benevolence to mankind, universal.
-The fatal stroke which snatch'd him from his friends was to them most afflicting; but he had long forseen, expected and prepared for it.
+The fatal stroke which snatch'd him from his friends was to them most afflicting; but he had long foreseen, expected and prepared for it.
 To a good man no death can be sudden or immature.
 Reader! wouldest thou die his death, live after his example".